-“Renraku” means combination, so all of the blocks in the Nanakyu curriculum refer to blocks done in combination.
-At this level in your training blocking combinations will usually involve two hands.
-Blocks may involve blocking with one hand and then blocking immediately with another (Keiretsu Uke), or may involve both hands blocking simultaneously (Morote Uke).
-In some Morote Uke one hand is merely assisting the other hand, but both hands are involved in the blocking action
+“Renraku” means a combination, so all of the blocks in the Nanakyu curriculum refer to blocks done in combination.
+At this level in your training, blocking combinations will usually involve two hands.
+Blocks may involve blocking with one hand and then blocking immediately with another (Keiretsu Uke) or may involve both hands blocking simultaneously (Morote Uke).
+In some Morote Uke, one hand is merely assisting the other hand, but both hands are involved in the blocking action

 Renraku Uke No Waza

 Remember to consider guard positioning before, during, and after these blocks.